Is Cosmetic Acupuncture right for You?

 A series of treatments is generally not recommended in the following cases:

-- Botox – combining Botox (or fillers) and facial acupuncture during the same time period is not recommended.
-It is best to wait at least 4-6 weeks after Botox (or other injectible treatments) before getting Cosmetic Acupuncture.
+Botox – combining Botox (or fillers) and facial acupuncture during the same time period is not recommended.
+It is best to wait at least 4-6 weeks after Botox (or other injectable treatments) before getting Cosmetic Acupuncture.

-- Bleeding – It is contraindicated for women who have bleeding conditions such as hemophilia, or on blood thinner medications (ie. Coumadin or other anticoagulants.
+Bleeding – It is contraindicated for women who have bleeding conditions such as hemophilia, or on blood thinner medications (such as Coumadin or other anticoagulants).

 Self Care in Between Visits